Buyers

 Making an offer

 Once your offer is accepted by the vendor we will need to qualify your offer by way of you providing proof of funds and any mortgage in principle agreement to us.
-You will also need to instruct a solicitor to act for you for the conveyancing process of the sale.
-If necessary your mortgage adviser will also need to submit your mortgage application to your lender.

 Anti-money Laundering Regulations